Skeptiballs/beacon/README.md

-# Beacon
+# Portstack

-Customer intelligence, starting with your key accounts.
+The Intelligent Maritime Database.

 ## Overview

-Beacon is a minimal but scalable MVP for a customer intelligence app.
-It helps you track and understand your key customers.
+Portstack is a minimal but scalable MVP for a maritime technology database.
+It helps you discover and compare maritime technology solutions.

 ### Features (MVP)